 The most recent issue of the Marine Ecosystem and Management newsletter (download here) has several features that offer a good sense of current efforts to adopt Marine Spatial Planning (MSP) and its related management principle, Ecosystem Based Management (ESB).
 The lead article centers on reports from Massachusetts, Norway, and Germany, each oriented toward the relationship between MSP and ESB.
 Shorter pieces include interrviews on related topics and direct readers to recent management plans, proposals, and reports by the US Federal Government, the State of Massachusetts, and Papahanaumokuakea Marine National Monument in Hawaii.
 For more on MEAM programs and publications, see the MEAM website.

-Navy plans to add sonar training in Gulf of Alaska spurs local concerns, as NMFS prepares to issue permitsEffects of Noise on Wildlife, News, Sonar Comments Off
+Navy plans to add sonar training in Gulf of Alaska spurs local concerns, as NMFS prepares to issue permitsEffects of Noise on Wildlife, News, Sonar Comments Off on Navy plans to add sonar training in Gulf of Alaska spurs local concerns, as NMFS prepares to issue permits

 The final EIS in the Navy’s multi-year effort to get its training activities into legal compliance with NEPA requirements is heading for the finish line.
 Adding to the drama, however, is the fact that the Navy is pushing to introduce active sonar training into the Gulf of Alaska—while previous EISs at other training ranges proposed continuing sonar training at or near levels that have been taking place for years, the Alaskan proposal would bring sonar training for the first time into Alaskan waters rich with marine mammal habitat.
 While the Alaskan range where sonar training would take place is relatively small compared to many of the other ranges on the east and west coasts of the continental US, it is within dozens of miles of key whale habitat, and locals have expressed much concern at public hearings.
 For more detail, see these links to Alaskan newspaper coverage.